 Illinois Fighting Illini 3-2 (1-1)

-It had been 13 games since Illinois won a conference game but they finally ended the streak with a 38-17 win over the Rutgers Scarlet Knights.
-Senior quarterback AJ Bush Jr. made his return to the lineup after missing two games but it was with his feet that he made the biggest impact as he rushed for 116 yards and two touchdowns on 18 carries.
+It had been 13 games since Illinois won a conference game, but they finally ended the streak with a 38-17 win over the Rutgers Scarlet Knights.
+Senior quarterback AJ Bush Jr. made his return to the lineup after missing two games, but it was with his feet that he made the most significant impact as he rushed for 116 yards and two touchdowns on 18 carries.
 Joining him in the century club was running back Reggie Corbin who had 137 yards on 11 carries.
 Despite running the ball 43 times, Illinois still loss the time of possession battle with the Scarlet Knights by 1-minute.
 The Illini defense made the most of being on the field longer by forcing three turnovers — interceptions by Nate Hobbs, Del’Shawn Phillips, and Jartavius Martin.
-It has to feel good to get that conference win for the team but it must be able to build upon it or another streak could start very soon.
+It has to feel good to get that conference win for the team, but it must be able to build upon it, or another streak could start very soon.

 Iowa Hawkeyes 3-1 (1-1)